 Season the rice crackers (okaki) with salt and pepper to taste.
 Optionally, try sprinkling Japanese furikake dried rice seasoning (sold at Japanese grocery stores in bottles or individual packages) for flavor.
 It is best if enjoyed immediately.

 Rice crackers are simply mochi or rice cakes that are dried, to remove any moisture, and then fried.
-The recipe for these homemade rice crackers, or okaki, are simply seasoned with salt and pepper.
+The recipe for these homemade rice crackers, or okaki, is simply seasoned with salt and pepper.
 However, Japanese furikake or dried rice seasoning may also be sprinkled on rice crackers that have just been fried.
 The key is to sprinkle seasoning over okaki that have just been pulled out of the oil so that the seasoning has a chance to stick to the rice crackers.
 Once the fried rice crackers, or okaki, have dried and cooled, the seasoning will not stick as well.